TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 This section provides default settings for different setups.

-The section "Character set conversion settings" allows to select the program, which should be used for character set conversions.
+The section "Character set conversion settings" allows you to select the program which should be used for character set conversions.

-The section "Development / Production settings" allows to set an application context, in which TYPO3 should be running.
+The section "Development / Production settings" allows you to set an application context, in which TYPO3 should be running.
 E.g. if set to "Development", all kinds of error reporting, debugging and deprecation logging will be activated.
-If set to "Production" all these settings will be deactivated.
+If set to "Production", all these settings will be deactivated.

-The "Image handling settings" contain presets for different image processing programs (namely ImageMagick and Graphics Magick).
+The "Image handling settings" contain presets for different image processing programs (namely ImageMagick and GraphicsMagick).
 Select the one you have available.

-Finally the preset "Extbase object cache" allows to choose the kind of caching system for Extbase to use.
+Finally the preset "Extbase object cache" allows you to choose the kind of caching system for Extbase to use.